Before we dive into step four, let’s review the Four-Step Process once again.

 All that you have learned in this blog can become irrelevant very quickly if there is not a process for tracking results for each strategy and tactic.
 Thankfully, there are two great Google tools to help you track the Four-Step Process: Google Analytics and Webmaster Tools are central to step four.
 These are incredibly useful, free web site statistical tools provided by Google to make tracking ROI easy.

 The challenge becomes establishing the infrastructure and company culture for reviewing web data and tracking results on a regular basis.
-The best method for dealing with this challenge is to hold regular web marketing meetings with your team.
-From these meetings will come action items followed by modifications to your web marketing strategy to improve ROI and reach your targets.
+The best method for dealing with this challenge is to hold regular strategic digital marketing meetings with your team.
+From these meetings will come action items followed by modifications to your strategic digital marketing strategy to improve ROI and reach your targets.
 Your digital marketing goals set the bar for the meeting agenda and quantify your success levels.

 How to Set Web Marketing Goals